alysoid/ansible-arch-bootstrap/README.md

 ## Initialize system disk

-This procedure is fully automated using a Bash script called via Ansible that will run when `bootstrap_init_disk` is `true`, but as a matter of caution this is `false` by default.
-Be sure you 100% understand how the `files/init_disk.sh` script works before enabling this function.
+The procedure is automated using a shell script called via Ansible that, as a matter of caution, will run only when the tag `disk_init` is explictly passed via Ansible.
+Be sure you 100% understand how the `files/disk_init.sh` script works before running it.
 In short, the script erase the target system disk, create a new GPT partition table, format partitions and mount file systems in `/mnt`.

 You may prefer to do these steps manually or customize the script according to your preferences.

 ### Partition, format and mount

-Following my preferences, the script creates this disk layout:
+Following personal preferences, the script creates this disk layout:

 1. GPT Partition table with MBR protective
 2. Partition 1: EFI fat32 @ 550 MiB (Label `BOOT`)